South Africa ~ Ants Nest and Ants Hill

 |Contact us at email@example.com or on tel: (+44) (0)1837-82544 / 825440 for further information, detailed itineraries, dates and answers to questions|

 The nearest International airport is Johannesburg and transfers to the lodges can be arranged from there for an extra charge.
 British Airways, South African Airways and Virgin all have direct overnight flights from London to Johannesburg arriving the next morning.
 For an economy return flight from London budget about £750 to £950 (varies with the season and availability).
-One way transfers from / to Johannesburg are around £175 per car taking up to 3 guests.
-Larger vehicles are also available for groups.
+One way transfers from / to Johannesburg are £225 per car taking up to 3 guests.
+Larger vehicles also available.